thosgood/thosgood.github.io/content/blog/2018-04-26-derived-dg-triangulated-and-infinity-categories.md

 You know what?
 There are a lot of things that I still don't understand, but oh my goodness am I having fun trying to figure it all out.

----

-# Footnotes

-[^1]: Namely _derived algebraic geometry_, and its siblings, and its cousins, and etc.
-[^2]: Think of rings (for some reason localisations and quotients of rings don't look as confusingly similar to me as the categorical versions do).